kohlilakshya/CN-CS342/README.md

           ```
           Valid operators are `+`, `-`, `*`, `/`, and `^`.

-Sure, here’s the updated README with a different title:

----

 ### Assignment 02: Network Applications and Socket Programming

 - **Description**: This assignment involves implementing various network applications using socket programming in C/C++/Java.
 The tasks include creating a DNS lookup tool, an HTTP web cache with LRU eviction policy, and a chat server with client-client communication capabilities.